willhbr/willhbr.github.io/_posts/2026/2026-03-13-language-servers-in-containers.md

   docker.io/library/swift:latest
 ```

 The issue with this is that the editor and the LSP have to agree on the file paths.[^remapping] The editor will say "I'm opening `/home/will/Projects/some_file.swift`" and then since the container has the code in `/src` and has no idea what `/home/will/Projects` is, it'll just fail to do anything.
-Eventually I got this working by setting the `--entrypoint` to match the current directory path, but that's finicky.
+Eventually I got this working by setting the `--workdir` to match the current directory path, but that's finicky.

 [^remapping]: Some editors support config to do this remapping themselves, but Helix does not.